digio/orchestration-assessment/README.CONDUCTOR.md

 [Running in a container](https://conductor.netflix.com/gettingstarted/docker.html)

+** We have also provided an **All-in-one docker compose file** that will spin up Conductor in containers locally for you by pulling the Conductor repository and building it.
+Choose your preferred option from above, and follow Conductor's instructions, or our instructions if you chose the All-in-one option.
+Note the **Potential Issues** section below that may provide some tips.

-The containerised option is preferable for this PoC, unless you are trying to debug something internally within Conductor's implementation, in which case you will need to follow their Readme instructions on how to run it locally.
-I tried all options and they all work.
+Any containerised option is preferable for this PoC, unless you are trying to debug something internally within Conductor's implementation, in which case you will need to follow their Readme instructions on how to run it locally.

 **Once you run Conductor, you will have these exposed:**
 * Conductor Server: http://localhost:8080/api/
 * Conductor UI: http://localhost:5000/
 * Conductor Swagger: http://localhost:8080/swagger-ui/index.html?configUrl=/api-docs/swagger-config#/

-and the demo POC app:
-* The POC demo app: http://localhost:4000/

 ## Setting up Conductor

 ### Potential issues

 #### Apple Silicon Mac
-If you're running an Apple Silicon Mac (M1, M2 etc.) you will have to explicitly set the container image platform for the Elasticsearch used by Conductor to `linux/amd64` as there is no ARM64 image available for Elasticsearch 6.8.
+If you're running an Apple Silicon Mac (M1, M2, etc) you will have to explicitly set the container image platform for the Elasticsearch used by Conductor to `linux/amd64` as there is no ARM64 image available for Elasticsearch 6.8.
-To do this in the below Prepare steps after cloning you need to edit the file `docker/docker-compose.yaml` and find the line `image: elasticsearch:6.8.15`.
+In the conductor repo, you need to edit the file `docker/docker-compose.yaml` and find the line `image: elasticsearch:6.8.15`.
 Just before or after this line, with the same indentation level, add `platform: linux/amd64` and save the file.

 Furthermore in the `environment:` list you will need to add <br/>
 `- bootstrap.system_call_filter=false`<br/>
 in cases where you see an exception on ElasticSearch startup.
+HENDRIK which exception exactly?

 #### macOS 13 and newer
-With macOS 13 Apple introduced the Control Center (as known from iOS) which is nice but introduces a port conflict with the conductor-ui as both applications listen on port 5000.

-More specifically the service listening is called AirPlay Receiver and is used for sharing Audio and Video from other Apple devices to the Mac.
-Usually this is a quite useless feature and therefore we can disable it and by doing so free up port 5000.
+From macOS 13 onwards, Apple has AirPlay Receiver (from Control Center) listening on port 5000, which creates a port conflict with the conductor-ui.
+AirPlay Receiver is used for sharing Audio and Video from other Apple devices to the Mac.
+This feature is not used very often and therefore can be disabled to free up port 5000.
+But do so at your own risk, in case you still need this service on your Mac.

-Open System Preferences, search and click on AirDrop and then turn off AirPlay Receiver.
+To disable AirPlay Receiver: Open `System Preferences`, search and click on `AirDrop` and then turn off `AirPlay Receiver`.

 #### Elasticsearch timeout on startup
-The docker compose startup of Elasticsearch can fail sometimes as it can take a while and Docker will mark it as unhealthy after 1 minute and abort the start.
+The docker compose startup of Elasticsearch can fail sometimes as it can take a while and Docker will mark it as unhealthy after 1 minute and abort the process.

-If this happens consider to increase the `healthcheck -> retries` property in the docker-compose.yaml file for the elasticsearch service from `12` to `24` or more.
+If this happens, consider to increase the `healthcheck -> retries` property in the Conductor `docker/docker-compose.yaml` file for the elasticsearch service from `12` to `24` or more.

 #### Using OpenSearch over ElasticSearch
-As ElasticSearch has some issues like the Apple Silicon limitation and higher resource requirements one can choose to use OpenSearch as an alternative.
-OpenSearch is an in-place replacement for ElasticSearch and fully API-compatible.
+Considering ElasticSearch has the above issues, OpenSearch can be used as an alternative.
+OpenSearch is an in-place replacement for ElasticSearch and is fully API-compatible.
-See the `docker-compose-conductor.uml` for more details on how to set it up.
+See the `docker-compose-conductor.uml` in this microservices-stubs repository for more details on how to set it up in Conductor's `docker/docker-compose.yaml`, or just run our All-in-one docker file instead where all issues have been resolved.

 #### Error `vm.max_map_count`